Biodiesel Benefits and Considerations

 Air Quality

-Using biodiesel reduces greenhouse gas emissions because carbon dioxide released from biodiesel combustion is offset by the carbon dioxide sequestered while growing the soybeans or other feedstock.
-B100 use reduces carbon dioxide emissions by more than 75% compared with petroleum diesel.
-Using B20 reduces carbon dioxide emissions by 15%.
+Using biodiesel reduces life cycle emissions because carbon dioxide released from biodiesel combustion is offset by the carbon dioxide absorbed from growing soybeans or other feedstocks used to produce the fuel.
+Life cycle analysis completed by Argonne National Laboratory found that B100 use reduces carbon dioxide emissions by 74% compared with petroleum diesel.
+The California Air Resources Board (CARB) reported similar values from various sources for its life cycle analysis of biodiesel.

 Engine Operation

 Biodiesel improves fuel lubricity and raises the cetane number of the fuel.
 Diesel engines depend on the lubricity of the fuel to keep moving parts from wearing prematurely.
-One unintended side effect of the federal regulations, which have gradually reduced allowable fuel sulfur to only 15 ppm and lowered aromatics content, has been to reduce the lubricity of petroleum diesel.
+One unintended side effect of the federal regulations, which have reduced allowable fuel sulfur to only 15 ppm and lowered aromatics content, has been to reduce the lubricity of petroleum diesel.
 To address this, the ASTM D975 diesel fuel specification was modified to add a lubricity requirement (a maximum wear scar diameter on the high-frequency reciprocating rig [HFRR] test of 520 microns).
-Biodiesel can impart adequate lubricity to diesel fuels at blend levels as low as 1%.
+Biodiesel can improve the lubricity of diesel fuel, even at very low levels.
+The amount of biodiesel required depends on the specific properties of the diesel fuel, but 2% biodiesel is almost always sufficient for adequate lubricity.

 Safety

-Biodiesel is nontoxic.
-It causes far less damage than petroleum diesel if spilled or released to the environment.
+Biodiesel in its pure, unblended form causes far less damage than petroleum diesel if spilled or released to the environment.
 It is safer than petroleum diesel because it is less combustible.
-The flashpoint for biodiesel is higher than 150°C, compared with about 52°C for petroleum diesel.
+The flashpoint for biodiesel is higher than 130°C, compared with about 52°C for petroleum diesel.
 Biodiesel is safe to handle, store, and transport.
+For additional guidance on handling, storing, and transporting biodiesel, reference the Biodiesel Handling and Use Guide (Fifth Edition).